Skip to content ↓

 Please keep in mind that your loan is divided between the fall and spring semesters, so the full amount you borrow will not be immediately available on your student account.

-If you need a laptop while your computer order is being processed/shipped, IS&T01 MIT's Information Systems and Technology group has a Computer Equipment Loan Program where you can request a short-term loaner laptop.
+If you need a laptop while your computer order is being processed/shipped, IS&T has a Computing Equipment Loan Program where you can request a short-term loaner laptop.

 1. MIT's Information Systems and Technology group back to text